 Anyone that has achieved something significant in their life can often trace back the accomplishment to a bit of help, or a simple piece of advice.
 For nothing worthwhile is ever reached alone.

-Fittingly, there are certain professions where supporting and serving the community are the basis of any eventual role.
+Fittingly, there are certain professions where supporting and serving the community are the basis of the role.

 Community services and justice are two fields that play significant roles in society.
 With a passion for the community as the foundation, they go beyond spread sheets and text books, instead directly working alongside the community, and the people within it.